Wednesday 12th August 3:30pm - 7:30pm

 What is Rivercare?

-Rivercare is a collaboration between the community and government and non-government agencies to improve habitat, biodiversity and function of waterways on both private and public land.
+Rivercare is about improving habitat, biodiversity and function of waterways.
 Generally, Rivercare sites are highly modified through historic clearing and agricultural and urban development, so they have different objectives to Bushcare sites, which occur within Council bush land reserves.

-We live in a local government area where our waterways provide significant amenity for residents and visitors in addition to supporting our wonderful wildlife such as Platypus.
+We live in a local government area where our waterways provide significant amenity for residents and visitors in addition to supporting our wonderful wildlife such as Platypus and Rakali.

-Council's Rivercare Program is in an establishment phase and will initially focus on the Wingecarribee River at Burradoo with plans to expand across the Shire.
+Council's Rivercare Program is initially focused on the Wingecarribee River at Burradoo with plans to expand across the Shire.

-The Rivercare Program has commenced at the Bong Bong Common and working bees will continue monthly on every third Friday of the month from 9am at the unmade end of Werrington Street, Burradoo.
+The Rivercare Program has commenced at the Bong Bong Common and working bees will continue every third Friday of the month from 9am at the unmade end of Werrington Street, Burradoo.
 New volunteers are always welcome.

 The Wingecarribee River flows through the heart of the Highlands, starting its journey in the east near Robertson and finishing where it joins the Wollondilly River on the western boundary of the Shire in Bullio.